What They Do: Electricians install, maintain, and repair electrical power, communications, lighting, and control systems.

 Self-employed electricians often work in residential construction and may have the ability to set their own schedule.

-Alternative power generation, such as solar and wind, is an emerging field that should require more electricians for installation.
-Increasingly, electricians will be needed to link these alternative power sources to homes and power grids over the coming decade.
-Employment growth stemming from these sources, however, will largely depend on government policy.
+Nearly every building has electricity.
+Electricians are needed to install and replace these power systems.
+Alternative power generation, such as solar and wind, is a growing field that should require more electricians for installation.
+Electricians will continue to be needed to link these alternative systems to homes and power grids over the projections decade.
+However, employment growth stemming from these alternative sources may depend on government provisions—such as credits, net metering, and tax incentives—that spur consumer demand by lowering installation costs.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.